 Welcome to WSU Yakima Counseling Services.
 Our office is here to provide a safe environment to help students explore the challenges of life and learning through counseling.
 We also provide consultation to faculty, staff, and parents who have concerns about a student.
 Payment of the student health fee covers our services, so there is no additional cost.

-As part of this response, the university now has a dedicated website featuring daily updates from the Incident Command team, including useful information relevant to the WSU community.
-It will serve as the primary source of official information for the WSU system.
+Washington State University has a dedicated website featuring daily updates from the Incident Command team, including useful information relevant to the WSU community.
+It serves as the primary source of official information for the WSU system.
 Questions, suggestions and recommendations from the WSU community can be sent to COVIDemail@example.com.

 If you or someone you know is in crisis and needs immediate assistance from medical professionals or the police, call 911.

 If you are in crisis and need to speak with someone, call the WSU Mental Health Crisis Line at 509-368-6500.

 To Make an Appointment with a Counselor for WSU Health Sciences students, either call 509-358-7740 during regular business hours, or complete the Counseling Request Form.

 The best thing to do is to consult with Counseling Services (509-494-7925).

 Professional consultation will help you determine how you can best help the person you are concerned about.
 Often, your referral will result in a consultation appointment with our professional counseling staff.